-Jeff Cann lives, works, writes, and runs in Gettysburg Pennsylvania.
-His essays and stories have appeared in the Gettysburg Times and Like the Wind magazine, as well as various blog sites dealing with the topics of mental health and running.
+Jeff Cann lives, works, and writes in Gettysburg Pennsylvania.
+His essays and stories have appeared in the Gettysburg Times and Like the Wind magazine, as well as various web sites dealing with the topics of mental health, running and culture.
 Jeff is married with two children.

-When he isn’t working, parenting or writing, he can be found hiking or running the wooded trails surrounding Gettysburg; instructing punk-infused indoor-cycle classes; or reading novels and biographical essays.
+When he isn’t working, parenting or writing, he can be found hiking or running the wooded trails surrounding Gettysburg; driving kids one place or another; or reading novels, biographical essays and other blogs.

 His first book of personal essays, Fragments – a memoir, was published in April 2016.

 BAD ASS – My Quest to Become a Back Woods Trail Runner (and other obsessive goals) was published in October 2018.

 Start a conversation:

 Other ways to follow:

 Disclaimer: The content included on this website is intended to convey my opinion and to entertain the reader.
 Information here should not be quoted as fact.
 The opinions here are mine alone and in no way are intended to reflect the opinions of my family, my employer, my friends, or any other group regardless of my affiliation with that group.
 Any quotes attributed to public figures have been verified at more than one source.
 Conversations and events are recreated to the best of my recollection.
 In all circumstances, you should feel free to share a link to this website.
 Please do not lift content out of the website to republish without first gaining my permission.
 All content is copyrighted and protected.